If neither dominant party represents you, consider the Libertarian Party.

 • making sure all interested parties are informed

-I wonder how many Senators and Representatives have this kind of experience.
+Do Senators and Representatives have this kind of experience?

 Reading